Marketing

 What I Looked For

-Before recommending any tool, I ran each one through a consistent filter:
+Before recommending any email marketing platforms (free), I used a consistent checklist:

 1. Real Free Plan – No trials or credit card traps